26 January 2020

 Not leaving a strong impression

 Stathis Giallelis' second 1966 U.S. release, Cast a Giant Shadow (Melville Shavelson, 1966) is the only title in his brief filmography structured as a major studio production.
 The all-star epic about a Jewish-American army officer's key leadership role in winning the battles which led to the 1948 establishment of Israel, found him fifth-billed after Kirk Douglas (as the central figure, Colonel Mickey Marcus), Senta Berger, Angie Dickinson and James Donald.
+His role, as a dedicated Israeli fighter for independence, spotted him in various brief moments throughout the film, but did not leave a strong impression, according to Wikipedia.
+Despite its Hollywood pedigree, Cast a Giant Shadow was shot by director Melville Shavelson entirely on outdoor locations in Israel and Italy as well as studio interiors at Rome's Cinecittà studios.

 Two more years would pass before Stathis Giallelis was seen in another film.
-Blue (Silvio Narizzano, 1968) was a well-budgeted independent Western filmed on picturesque Utah locations.
-Billed fourth after Terence Stamp (as "Azul" ["Blue" in Spanish]), Joanna Pettet and Karl Malden, Giallelis, as the son of Mexican bandit Ricardo Montalbán had little to show for his dramatic efforts and, with Montalban's 'Special guest' billing factored in, he actually was, again, in fifth place.
+Blue (Silvio Narizzano, 1968) was a well-budgeted independent Western filmed in picturesque Utah locations.
+Billed fourth after Terence Stamp as 'Azul' ('Blue' in Spanish), Joanna Pettet and Karl Malden, Giallelis, as the son of Mexican bandit Ricardo Montalbán had little to show for his dramatic efforts and, with Montalban's 'Special guest' billing factored in, he actually was, again, in fifth place.
+Wikipedia: "Released by Paramount, Blue was perceived by several critics as an anti-war allegory, specifically focusing on Vietnam.
+Saddled with a mostly negative response from the critics, the film was quickly out of theatres."

 Some sources including IMDb credit Stathis Giallelis with a role in the Yugoslav-produced war film Rekvijem/Last Train to Berlin (Caslav Damjanovic, 1970), but his participation remains unconfirmed.
-The World War II heroics on display gave top billing to American Ty Hardin who at the time appeared in a number of European-made action films and Spaghetti Westerns.
+The World War II heroics on display gave top billing to American Ty Hardin who at the time appeared in several European-made action films and Spaghetti Westerns.
 Rekvijem premiered in Yugoslavia in 1970 and, although it never had a U.S. release, it was later seen on television in a cut and dubbed version entitled Last Rampage.

 In 1974, Jules Dassin and his wife Melina Mercouri used the donated services of many top entertainment personalities to produce The Rehearsal (Jules Dassin, 1974), an angry docudrama which reconstructed the events leading to the killing of some forty students in Athens, as they protested against the heavy-handed rule of the Greek Junta.

 As a Greek living abroad, Stathis Giallelis was invited to participate along with Olympia Dukakis, Mikis Theodorakis and other celebrities of varying nationalities, such as Laurence Olivier and Maximilian Schell.
-Socially active writers, including Lillian Hellman and former Elia Kazan compatriot Arthur Miller also took rare acting turns in the production.
+Socially active writers, including Lillian Hellman and former Elia Kazan compatriot Arthur Miller, also took rare acting turns in the production.
+Filmed in a makeshift New York studio, the film was finished only days before the Junta's fall in July and was thus set aside without public showings.
+Decades later, it received a brief New York premiere in 2001.

 Stathis Giallelis